Lullabot/message_integration/README.md

 This code is too opinionated to use as a normal contributed module.
 But you you can fork it, adjust it to your own needs, and use it elsewhere.

-To use this on your own site, fork this code, then add the forked repository to your site's composer.json.
+To use this on your own site, fork this code, then add the requirements and patches in composer.json to your primary composer.json.

 ```
     "repositories": {